favonia/cloudflare-ddns/README.markdown

 <details>
 <summary><em>Click to expand:</em> I am migrating from oznu/cloudflare-ddns (now archived)</summary>

 ⚠️ [oznu/cloudflare-ddns](https://github.com/oznu/docker-cloudflare-ddns) relies on the insecure DNS protocol to obtain public IP addresses; a malicious hacker could more easily forge DNS responses and trick it into updating your domain with any IP address.
 In comparison, we use only verified responses from Cloudflare, which makes the attack much more difficult.
-See the [design document](docs/DESIGN.markdown) for more information on security.
+See the [network security design note](docs/designs/network-security-model.markdown) for more information.

 | Old Parameter                          |     | Note                                                                                                                                                                                                                                                                                                                                       |
 | -------------------------------------- | --- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |